iNavFlight/inav/docs/Safehomes.md

          CURRENT DATE
          CURRENT TIME
 ```
-The GPS details are those of the selected safehome.
+The GPS details are those of the arming location, not the safehome.
-To draw your attention to "HOME" being replaced, the message flashes and stays visible longer.
+To draw your attention to a safehome being selected, the message flashes and stays visible longer.

 ## CLI command `safehome` to manage safehomes